-Though it’s not a bad thing to be masculine and have most of the masculine qualities like strength, resilience, protection, and all of that, it is absolutely in bad taste to use these qualities to put others at disadvantage.
+Though it’s not a bad thing to be masculine and has most of the masculine qualities like strength, resilience, protection, and all of that, it is absolutely in bad taste to use these qualities to put others at a disadvantage.

 In fact, it is very tempting to use masculinity to hurt others, especially women and even yourself.

 For instance, many a man has been killed because they refused to give up on a fight.
 Some men have been shot because they want to wrestle a gun from an intruder.

 Others have been stabbed because they feel running away from a man wielding a dagger is a weakness.